 Website building solutions

-If you’re using a 3rd party e-store solution which includes hosting, then server security will be provided by that provider.
+If you’re using a 3rd party e-store solution that includes hosting, then server security will be provided by that provider.
 Here’s a summary of how some of the key players in the e-commerce market will help to keep your site safe:

 |Transport layer security||Yes||Yes||Yes||Yes (if configured)|